Our Research

 Download PDF

-Diet and Feeding Pattern Affect the Diurnal Dynamics of the Gut Microbiome.
+Diet and Feeding Pattern Modulate Diurnal Dynamics of the Ileal Microbiome and Transcriptome

 Download PDF